aws-samples/startup-kit-templates/README.md

 - A [Fargate task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html)
 - A Fargate service with associated scaling resources

+Creating a Fargate stack requires you to have first created a [VPC](#vpc) stack, and to enter the name of the VPC stack as the NetworkStackName parameter.

 <a name="db"></a>
 ### RDS

 [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) is a service for running relational databases without having to manage the server software, backups, or other maintenance tasks.
 The RDS service as a whole supports Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server; this template currently works with PostgreSQL, MySQL, and MariaDB, and supports t2, m4, and r4 [instance types](https://aws.amazon.com/rds/instance-types/).

+Creating an RDS stack requires you to have first created a [VPC](#vpc) stack, and to enter the name of the VPC stack as the NetworkStackName parameter.

 The **_db.cfn.yml_** template creates: